Industry News

 A marketing brief is a document that brings together all the information needed to launch a project.

 Without a structured brief, requests are often interpreted differently by each stakeholder.
-This slows down decision-making and can create unnecessary back-and-forth.
+This slows decision-making and can create unnecessary back-and-forth.

 The objectives of a marketing brief in a communications project